 If you prefer briny (aka salty), Raspberry Points have a high brininess with a clean and sweet finish.
-Cuttyhunks are a great choice as are Olde Salts grown near Chincoteague Bay, and the Charleston original Capers Blades introduced by Clammer Dave in 2007 is the best briny oyster we’ve ever enjoyed.
+Cuttyhunks are a great choice as are Olde Salts from Chincoteague Bay (one of the briniest around), and the Charleston original Capers Blades introduced by Clammer Dave.

 The Sweet Stuff

 Do not like briny?
 Go for sweet like Rappahannocks, Hog Island Sweetwaters, Fanny Bay, or Totten Inlet.
 Or try the oyster everyone is talking about the Point aux Pins oysters farmed and harvested in Grand Bay, Alabama.
 With light brininess, a smaller size compared to Gulf oysters, and a taste that is delightful, Point aux Pins are among the highest quality oysters because they are raised using off-bottom oyster farming.

 Want a wild one?
 Most oysters are farm raised, however Apalachicolas are born and raised completely wild, other natural choices include some Chincoteagues, Malpeques, Caraquets, Martha’s Vineyards, and Chesapeakes.